The Business & Technology Network

 Pricing Strategies When Your Audience Is Small

-1. Optimize prices on the service side: You’ll make more money in less time by establishing better pricing on your consulting or service side of the business.
-Then, you can spend the newly freed-up time on the content side of the business.
+1. Optimize prices on the service side: Right-priced consulting or other services enable you to generate more revenue in less time.
+You’ll likely use some type of hourly rate for these offers (even project rates will incorporate your hourly rate.
+You can spend the newly freed-up time on the content side of the business.

 • Survival number: How much does your life cost?
 Think personal life, business life, and taxes.